wp-plugins/killit/readme.txt

 Tags: auto-formatting, disable, auto, formatting, remove, wpautop, rawhtml, raw, html, disable auto formatting, remove auto formatting
 Requires at least: 2.0.2

 Killit disables all WordPress auto-formatting automatically.
-Similar to the popular RawHTML plugin, but applies the effect to all posts & pages automatically.
-Has options to remove wpautop, wptexturize, convert_chars, and/or convert_smilies from the_content, the excerpt, and/or comment_text.
+Similar to the popular RawHTML plugin, but applies the effect to all pages automatically.

 == Description ==